 Turning to the recent AIIM industry watch titled “Using Analytics - automating processes and extracting knowledge” for answers, essentially, content analytics is about pulling back the curtain obscuring our content assets, the condition of that content, and how it is used.
 It’s about using rules, mathematical, statistical, and semantical models to automate how content is captured, analyzed, and governed over its lifecycle.
 We do this in order to gain 360 degrees of insight into our unstructured data and derive business value.

 This matters because without a way to measure and analyze content, how do you know it is working?
 How can you ensure your message is effective?
-How do optimize, test for weaknesses, or make progress towards new solutions and predict future trends?
-When 80% of content in the organization is reported to be unstructured, we need a way to automate how important content is identified, captured, analyzed, and governed—we do this with content analytics.
+How do you optimize, test for weaknesses, or make progress towards new solutions and predict future trends?
+When 80% of the content in the organization is reported to be unstructured, we need a way to automate how important content is identified, captured, analyzed, and governed—we do this with content analytics.

 Information Chaos or Information Opportunity?